 I know the prospect of going without food for an extended period of time may concern some.
 But there are ways to ensure that your body is getting the nutrients it needs so you can remain safe and healthy during your fast.
 [Editor’s note: In addition to the advice below, always consult your physician before beginning an extended fast.]

 For an extended fast, I recommend drinking water and fruit and vegetable juices.
 The natural sugars in juices provide energy, and the taste and strength will motivate you to continue your fast.
 Try to drink fresh juices, if possible.
 Off-the-shelf juice products are acceptable, as long as they are 100% juice, with no sugar or other additives.

 If you are beginning a juice fast, there are certain juices you may wish to avoid and certain ones that are especially beneficial.
 Because of their acid content, most nutritionists do not advise orange or tomato juice (these are better tolerated if mixed with equal portions of water).
-The best juices are fresh carrot, grape, celery, apple, cabbage or beet.
-They also recommend “green drinks” made from green leafy vegetables because they are excellent “detoxifiers.”
+The best juices are made from fresh carrot, grape, celery, apple, cabbage or beet.
+Nutritionists also recommend “green drinks” made from green leafy vegetables because they are excellent “detoxifiers.”